 - 103. Under paragraph 1 of Article 25 of the UN Model, the triggering event that permits a taxpayer to make a MAP request is the notification to the taxpayer of the action by a Contracting State that results (or will result) in taxation not in accordance with the provisions of the treaty.
-In contrast, paragraph 3 of Article 25 does not provide a point at which a taxpayer may seek MAP assistance with respect to the interpretation or application of the treaty.13 - 104.
+In contrast, paragraph 3 of Article 25 does not provide a point at which a taxpayer may seek MAP assistance with respect to the interpretation or application of the treaty. - 104.
 The term "action" in Article 25(1) is intended to be interpreted broadly.
-"Action" refers to any action or decision, whether of a legislative or regulatory nature, and whether taken with reference to the specific taxpayer or of general application, that has as a consequence that the taxpayer is or will be taxed in a manner contrary to the treaty.
-14 - 105.
+"Action" refers to any action or decision, whether of a legislative or regulatory nature, and whether taken with reference to the specific taxpayer or of general application, that has as a consequence that the taxpayer is or will be taxed in a manner contrary to the treaty. " - 105.
 A taxpayer may seek MAP assistance where taxation not in accordance with the treaty is probable, even if it has not materialised.
 The taxpayer must demonstrate that such taxation is likely to occur, regardless of whether an actual adjustment has already been made.
 The benefit of the doubt should be given to the taxpayer. - 106.
 In practice, a tax treaty will generally not provide more specific guidance on the point at which the MAP may be invoked.
 The broad language of Article 25 of the UN Model appropriately provides each Contracting State with a certain latitude to define this point, taking into account the specific characteristics of its domestic tax system and its judgement regarding how the MAP will best function. - 107.
 As the language of the Commentary makes clear, a competent authority's determination of the point from which the MAP may be invoked must take into account a number of different considerations, including the competent authority's level of experience, its current and anticipated MAP caseload, and the human and other resources available to the competent authority. - 108.
 Many countries believe that MAP requests should be initiated as soon as it appears likely that an issue will result in taxation contrary to the relevant treaty.
 Relevant tax administration actions in the early stages of a dispute might include, for example, notification of a proposed adjustment or assessment, or the rejection of a taxpayer protest to a proposed adjustment or assessment.
 Early consideration of MAP cases may facilitate the identification of pragmatic solutions before the tax administration and the taxpayer have devoted significant resources to prepare the case. - 109.
 Developing countries and countries in transition, especially those with more limited MAP experience and/or competent authority resources, may, however, prefer that MAP requests not be made until there is a more concrete possibility of taxation not in accordance with the treaty.
-Depending on the characteristics of the particular tax system, a concrete possibility of taxation not in accordance with the treaty might be considered to exist, for example, when a taxpayer receives a final notice of adjustment or assessment, or where an adjustment is sustained in an administrative (non-judicial) appeals procedure.
+Depending on the characteristics of the particular tax system, a concrete possibility of taxation not in accordance with the treaty might be considered to exist, for example, when a taxpayer receives a final notice of adjustment or assessment, or where an adjustment is sustained in an administrative (non-judicial) appeals procedure. - 110.
+In any case, regardless of the point at which the competent authority determines it is appropriate for a taxpayer to invoke the MAP, a tax administration should provide guidance to taxpayers on this issue, preferably as part of more general public guidance on the MAP process.